-More than 32,000 people have earned their degrees online at Penn State since 1998, and there are another 15,000-plus taking their courses online with their own professional and personal goals they are striving to achieve.
+Over the past 25 years, more than 36,000 people have earned their degrees online through Penn State World Campus, and there are another nearly 14,000 taking their courses online with professional and personal goals they are striving to achieve.

-On September 15, National Online Learning Day, Penn State is recognizing its online learners and the employees who support them.
-Online learning is an integral part of the University's mission of providing access to higher education, as this way of learning can reach people who are not able to study at one of the physical campuses across Pennsylvania.
+On September 15, National Online Learning Day, Penn State World Campus is recognizing its online learners and the employees who support them.
+Online learning is an integral part of Penn State's mission of providing access to higher education, as this way of learning can reach people who are not able to study at one of the physical campuses across Pennsylvania.

 Online learners typically are balancing multiple responsibilities — a job, a family, and/or military service — and that is why the flexibility of an online degree program is perfect for them.
 They can get their Penn State degree by completing their course work when it’s convenient for them each week.

-For this to be possible, staff in academic advising, admissions, financial aid, IT, and other services work to support these online learners.
-Many faculty who teach on campus also teach students like Foust online.
+For online learners like Roseberry to be successful, staff in academic advising, admissions, financial aid, IT, and other services work to support them.
+Many faculty who teach on campus also teach students like Caytie online.